Background Events - June 1940

 carriers

-ARK ROYAL and GLORIOUS arrived
+ROYAL and GLORIOUS arrived

-off Harstad to provide air cover for the evacuation of the Narvik area.
+off Harstad to provide air cover for the evacuation

 Aircraft

-carrier GLORIOUS was carrying a reduced aircraft complement in order to
+GLORIOUS was carrying a reduced aircraft complement

 embark the surviving Gladiators of the 263 Squadron.